-- If you are not located in SC but are working on American Revolution in SC material, upload a document that states such.
+- If fiscal agent or project director is the County 250 Committee, you can skip this attachment. you are not located in SC but are working on American Revolution in SC material, upload a document that states such.

 - Any documents describing Deliverables (could be copy of play that the Project Sponsor is sponsoring, concept drawings, event publicity plan, etc.)

 - Any other documents that support your request.
 For example: if planning on using grant funds to pay a consultant, submit resume and/or sample works of consultant if already selected / REQUEST FOR PROPOSAL (RFP) if not.

 - Not all budget categories may be compatible with your grant type.
 Feel free to skip a section.
 For example: we do not expect to see land acquisition in the County 250 Organizing Grants.